ucsb-cs156/w22/_lab/team01.md

 }
 ```

+# Step 1.3: Add all team members, plus your assigned LA, TA and instructor to your Heroku deployment

+Please visit the `Access` tab of the Heroku Dashboard for your deployed app.

+Add each of the members of your team.

+Then also add the assigned LA and TA for your team.
+* You can find their names here: `https://ucsb-cs156.github.io/s21/info/teams/`
+* To get the email that you should use for Heroku, dm them on the slack.
+* Then add `phtcon@ucsb.edu`, the instructor for the course.

-# Step 1.3: Divide up the six controllers among your team
+# Step 1.4: Divide up the six controllers among your team

 This step is a part of participation assignment (P04), in class on Monday 04/11/2021.